YefanZhou/dispersion-score/dataset/data/README.md

-## 	Building ShapeNet rendering datasets with varying angle range of viewpoints
+## 	Build ShapeNet rendering datasets with varying angle range of viewpoints

 To generate the dataset: